quicwg/base-drafts/draft-ietf-quic-http.md

 # Other HTTP/2 frames

 QUIC includes some features (e.g. flow control) which are also present in HTTP/2.
-In these cases the HTTP/2 mapping need not re- implement them.
+In these cases the HTTP/2 mapping need not re-implement them.
 As a result some HTTP/2 frame types are not required when using QUIC, as they either are directly implemented in the QUIC layer, or their functionality is provided via other means.
 This section of the document describes these cases.